Blankbee/django-BlogProject/README.md

-# My Django App
+# My Django Blog Website

-This project is a simple Django application packaged with Docker.
+A web application of a blog website with Django that allows users to register and login, write their own blogs, publish them, update and delete them and allows admins to manage all blogs and websites.

 ## Prerequisites